Mohamedaminhamdad/ModiCDPN/README.md

-# Regpose: A PyTorch Implementation of the Regpose Framework for 6DoF Object Pose Estimation
+# Modified CDPN: A PyTorch Implementation of a Two-Stage Approach for 6DoF Object Pose Estimation

 ### Introduction